Manidens: Description

-The holotype specimen of Manidens, MPEF-PV 3211, consists of a partial skeleton with a skull and lower jaw, including the axial column except most of the tail; a left shoulder girdle; and the pelvis.
-The specimens MPEF-PV 1719, 1786, 1718, 3810, 3811, isolated posterior teeth, from the same locality and horizon as the holotype specimen are also referred to this genus.
+Only the left coracoid and proximal part of the scapula are preserved, displaying a prominent, hook-like posteroventral process separated from the glenoid cavity by a wide notch.
+The pelvic girdle is mostly intact except for the distal ends of the pubes and ischia.
+The ilium is low and elongated, with the preacetabular process making up about half of the bone's total length.
+A longitudinal ridge runs along the lateral surface of the preacetabular process, though it is less pronounced than in Heterodontosaurus.
+Unlike Heterodontosaurus and other basal ornithischians, where the pubic peduncle is longer than the ischial peduncle, in Manidens the pubic peduncle is subequal or slightly shorter than the ischial peduncle.
+As typical of ornithischians, the pubis is opisthopubic with a very slender posteroventral shaft.
+The prepubic process is short, extending only slightly beyond the pubic peduncle of the ilium anteriorly, and is robust.
+A small obturator foramen is located below the acetabulum.
+The ischium is more robust than the pubis, with an extensive medial suture along its shafts, which are rectangular in cross-section.
+There is not enough of the shaft preserved to determine the presence or absence of an obturator process.

 The specimens were found in the Queso Rallado locality of the Cañadón Asfalto Formation, dating originally to the Aalenian–Early Bathonian stages, 171 ± 5 to 167 ± 4 Ma, yet where latter constrained to 179-178 million years, that is Middle-Late Toarcian.

 Manidens was a relatively basal heterodontosaurid that grew to about 60 cm in length and 500 g in body mass, smaller than later heterodontosaurids.
 It has high-crowned teeth indicative of an increased adaptation to a herbivorous diet but lacks the wear facets seen in more advanced forms like Heterodontosaurus.
 Manidens is the sister taxon of a clade consisting of the African species Heterodontosaurus, Abrictosaurus and Lycorhinus, indicating an early radiation of the heterodontosaurids.
 The discovery of filamentous integumentary structures in the related Tianyulong suggests that they may also have been present in other heterodontosaurids such as Manidens.